Combat Engineering: Civilian Jobs After The Military

 Civil Engineer

 You would need to get your bachelor’s degree in order to work as a civil engineer.
-Getting your graduate degree would be best if you want to gain a senior position.
+Obtaining a graduate degree is ideal if you aspire to a senior position.
 Some of the classes you would take for this type of degree would be math, statistics, engineering mechanics, and systems.
-License requirements to work as a civil engineer do differ based on your state.
+License requirements to work as a civil engineer vary by state.

 United States first formed a military engineering capability in 1775, when the Continental Congress established an Army with a Chief Engineer and two assistants.
 Then, in 1802, the Corps of Engineers was organized by the President.